 MP for South West Norfolk

-Terry Jermy is the Labour Co-op MP for South West Norfolk, elected in 2024.
-He sits on the Environment, Food and Rural Affairs Committee (since October 2025) and previously served on the Armed Forces Commissioner Bill committee in December 2024.
-He is regarded as a centrist in voting, highlighting a record of strong party loyalty with some notable rebel votes on welfare-related legislation.
+Terry Jermy is the Labour (Co-op) MP for South West Norfolk, elected on 4 July 2024.
+He serves on the Environment, Food and Rural Affairs Committee (from October 2025) and previously sat on the Armed Forces Commissioner Bill committee in December 2024.

 Declared seven financial interests: five miscellaneous entries and two shareholdings.